johnperry-math/AoC2023/README.md

 ### Unusual tools

-1. In Ada I was able to define a useful `Constrants` range type which made life a little annoying at one point.
+1. In Ada I was able to define a useful `Constraints` range type, though it made life a little annoying at one point.
 1. In Rust:
    * I decided to go with an array, to mimic the Ada, rather than to use vectors.